We are open daily from Saturday February 9th 2019 – Sunday November 3rd 2019. Tours run on the hour every hour within the times listed below.

 Senior Citizen (65+)/Student – £7.50

-Please bare in mind that there is the additional £1 per Adult and 50p per Child to pay for use of the Ingleborough Estate Nature Trail.
+Please bear in mind that there is the additional £1 per Adult and 50p per Child to pay for use of the Ingleborough Estate Nature Trail.

 We have a small shop on site at Ingleborough Cave that sells the usual amenities including souvenirs (postcards, magnets, fossils etc), hot and cold drinks, confectionary and ice cream (time of year dependent).
 There are toilets at Ingleborough Cave for those with a valid tour ticket on that given day.
 Unfortunately we only have limited facilities, so the toilets are only available to those going in the Cave on the day.